No Canada 5 cents were struck from 1859 to 1869.

 2001 5 CENT

-Circulation strike 2001 5 cents are found on cupro-nickel blanks with nothing below the bust and are the last circulation strike coins issued on none-plated blanks.
-5 cents on plated steel blanks with the P for plated were issued but only in proof-like and specimen strikes.
+2001 5 cents are found with two varieties.
+Some circulation strikes are on cupro-nickel blanks which are the last circulating 5 cents issued without the P below the Queen's bust and are the scarcer of the two types.
+Most circulation strikes and all 2001 proof-like and specimen strikes are on plated steel blanks with the P for plated.
 All proof strikes are solid silver without the P.

 2001 ROYAL MILITARY COLLEGE 5 CENT